dry states in india

 In India, some states have implemented a concept called “dry state” or “alcohol prohibition.”
 Here’s a breakdown of what it means:

-• Alcohol Prohibition: This refers to the legal act of forbidding the production, distribution, and consumption of alcoholic drinks.
+• Alcohol Prohibition: This refers to the legal act forbidding the production, distribution, and consumption of alcoholic drinks.

 Essentially, a Dry state in India enforces a form of alcohol prohibition within its borders.